jlsk22/hell0world.github.io/Product Design/Individual- Works Like.md

 <img src = "/img/poc8.png" width="550" height ="350">

 ### Deliverables for 3/26/20: Looks-Like Prototype

+#### Recap:
 Upon studying my first prototypes, I narrowed in on key factors that pre-exisiting products do not do and why and then ideated further on models that fix them.
 I figued this is a very chartered and small market so it's smarter for me to ideate on already made designs, because I don't need to re-invent the wheel, and incorporate features that my product will fix.

+#### Results:
 I started with the handle being grounded to the cup.
-What I found was that a mold around the edge and a hook technique are best and most applicable to any cup and allow the consumer to STILL drink from their cup while in it.
-Although any method I tried would work, since I'm using a weighted-bottom form, these two are the easiest skeletons to build a cute design out of.
-The next problem I identified from the pre-existing products was that they all floated around in the cup due to their designed forms.
+What I found was that a mold around the edge and a hook technique are best and most applicable to any cup and allow the consumer to STILL drink from their cup while in it. _Although any method I tried would work, since I'm using a weighted-bottom form, these two are the easiest skeletons to build a cute design out of._ The next problem I identified from the pre-existing products was that they all floated around in the cup due to their designed forms.
 So moving forward, now that I know how it is going to be grounded to the cup and the general S-form nature of the strainer, the last thing to ideate is the looks-like design.

 I can pull inspiration from some of my first designs, since I started unknowingly ideating the looks-like before.
 I'm going to attempt the **fishing-pole and leaf design**.
-Looking at the market most strainers are made out of staintless steel fine mesh with BPA-free soft silicon.

 ### Sketches: